Katelynn MarfousiKM

 Sound relatable?
 It should – these are your frustrated and anonymous peers taking to the internet to vent.
 In fact, many public relations professionals use the subreddit to vent about the industry and gripe about the state of media.

-In the public relations subreddit, you can ask questions about specific tools and tactics, debate about the PR industry, or share your wisdom and insights from the field.
+In the public relations subreddit, you can ask questions about specific PR tools and tactics, debate about the PR industry, or share your wisdom and insights from the field.

 Trend spotting and staying up-to-date in your niche

 As previously mentioned, Reddit acts as the front page of the internet for many, many people.
 There's often a race among users to post the breaking story, develop the hottest take, and debate the nuances of the day’s biggest topics.
-As an added bonus, you’ll often get industry news much faster than from other sources like podcasts and newsletters because Reddit is updated constantly.
+As an added bonus, you’ll often get industry news much faster than from other sources like PR podcasts and PR newsletters because Reddit is updated constantly.

 I highly suggest going through and subscribing to all of the communities that are relevant to your industry and niche.
 Not only will it help you stay ahead of the competition, but you can also do some media analysis and monitoring around important topics to your brand.
 Reddit typically has a good finger on the pulse of how users feel about particular subjects.
 Redditors frequently share unfiltered opinions without fear of harming their professional reputation, which is perfect for tailoring your brand messages.